How to Convert HTML Templates to WordPress Themes

 It might seem like a big undertaking, but converting your HTML website over to WordPress can open up many other opportunities.
 With this highly-flexible and extensible platform, you’ll become more agile and able to deploy new content quickly.

 Here at WP Engine, we believe the right developer resources can make a huge impact on your projects.
-In addition to industry-leading WordPress hosting, we offer plans and pricing tiers for any budget!
+In addition to industry-leading hosting for WordPress, we offer plans and pricing tiers for any budget!